Dean-Rough/sylo/DIRECTORY_STRUCTURE.md

 ## 2. `apps/api-main/` (NestJS Primary Backend)

-This directory will house the NestJS application, serving as the primary backend API for the platform.
-It will handle core business logic, data persistence, and orchestrate calls to other services like `apps/ai-chat-core/`.
+This directory houses the NestJS application, serving as the primary backend API for the platform.
+It handles core business logic, data persistence, and orchestrates calls to other services like `apps/ai-chat-core/`.

+**Note on Build Configuration:** The NestJS application is built using the native NestJS build system through Nx's `nx:run-commands` executor.
+This approach was chosen to avoid issues with the `@nx/nest` package's missing executors.
+See the [DEVELOPMENT.md](DEVELOPMENT.md) file for more details on this configuration.

 ```
 apps/api-main/